Zorilas/Rust-Tools/README.md

 # Usage

-**Password Generator**
-Run the password generator:
+To run the tools (e.g. password generator) run:
 `cargo run`
-You will be asked to enter the desired password length.
-After input, a strong random password will be generated.
+You will be asked then to enter a file name.
+For the src/generator.rs just type "generator" and for the src/game.rs type "game".

 # Contributing
 Contributions are welcome!